 Text Options & Explanations

-This text is a prenuptial agreement between the groom and the bride wherein the husband undertakes to honor, support and maintain his wife.
-In the document he states that she will receive a certain sum of money in the event of divorce or of his death.
+This text is a prenuptial agreement between the groom and the bride wherein the husband undertakes to honor, support, and maintain his wife.
+In the document, he states that she will receive a certain sum of money in the event of divorce or of his death.
 It is a very formal contract written in Aramaic over 2000 years ago.
-There is no English on this text.
+There is no English in this text.

 Traditional Aramaic with English

 This text is the same Aramaic document as above.
 The traditional English portion is NOT a translation of the Aramaic, rather a brief paraphrase.